 Neighbourhood Planning support

-The Government has introduced a new programme for neighbourhood planning support for 2015-2018.
+The Government has set out the programme for neighbourhood planning support for 2018-2022.
 This offers all groups writing a neighbourhood plan eligibility to apply for a grant of up to £9,000.

-Some groups facing more complex issues will be eligible to apply for a further £6,000 in grant and specific packages of direct support where needed.
-The programme also offers an advice service and a range of online resources will provide detailed technical support.
-Further details are available at My Community.
+Some groups facing more complex issues will be eligible to apply for a further £8,000 in grant and specific packages of direct support where needed.
+The programme also offers an advice service and a range of online resources provide detailed technical support.
+Further details are available at the neighbourhood planning's website.

 Before you apply please talk to Hart District Council about the support that we, or your local Town/Parish Council may be able to offer.